 Cylinder Power Balance Test

-A cylinder power balance test tests each cylinder's effectiveness compared to the others.
-A weak cylinder could be caused by an ignition, fuel delivery, or mechanical problems such as a faulty valve or worn piston rings.
-As this question suggests, there may be one or more cylinders involved.
-A faulty head gasket, cracked cylinder head or block will cause an rpm drop on adjacent cylinders.
+A cylinder power balance test compares each cylinder's effectiveness with the others.
+Ignition, fuel delivery, and mechanical problems such as a faulty valve or worn piston rings result in a weak cylinder.
+There may be one or more cylinders involved.
+For example, a faulty head gasket, cracked cylinder head, or block will cause an RPM drop on adjacent cylinders.

-For many years, removing a plug boot from its sparkplug was standard procedure.
-This is not always true today; a prolonged open in the secondary ignition system may cause damage to the coil or ignition module.
-Sometimes a sensor, like an O2 sensor, will need to be disconnected so the computer will not try to compensate for the sudden change in conditions.
-Check with the manufacturer's specifications before proceeding and remember safety first.
-Use a grabber or a tool that will protect your hand from any shock that may result from removing the plug cover.
+For many years, disabling a cylinder by removing the plug boot from its sparkplug was standard procedure.
+Check with the manufacturer's specifications; a prolonged open in the secondary ignition system may cause damage to the coil or ignition module.
+In addition, raw fuel flowing into the catalytic converter causes it to overheat.
+Sometimes a sensor, like an O2 sensor, will need to be disconnected so the computer will not compensate for the sudden change in conditions.

-Notice the rpm drop as power is removed from the cylinder.
-If a cylinder's drop is not consistent with the others, this indicates a problem with that cylinder.
+Notice the RPM drop as the cylinder is disabled.
+If it is not consistent with the others, this indicates a problem with that cylinder.
 An engine analyzer tests each cylinder and then compares the results.
-It is easy to do the same on a piece of paper.
+It is easy to do the same with pencil and paper.
 An engine analyzer or dedicated tool is best for testing coil on plug COP ignition systems.
-This is because coil damage may result from removing a coil while the engine is running.
-Check with the manual; there are many ways to cancel a COP cylinder, such as disconnecting the associated connector.
+Check with the manufacturer; there are many ways to cancel a cylinder, such as disconnecting the fuel injector's connector.